QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 regard a time inconsistent plan as implausible because of the incentives to deviate that are presented  along the plan.

-A way to state  this reaction   is to say that a Ramsey plan is not credible because there persist incentives for policymakers to deviate from it.
+A way to state  this reaction   is to say that a Ramsey plan is not credible because there are persistent incentives for policymakers to deviate from it.

 For that reason, the Markov perfect equilibrium concept attracts many economists.